 Fundamental Analysis & Market Movement

-The upwards and downwards price movement of currency pairs is influenced by economic and political events that take place in the countries whose national currencies are in the currency pair being analysed.
+The upwards and downwards price movement of currency pairs is influenced by economic and political events.
 But studying information that is only relevant to one currency pair is not what Fundamental Analysis is about.
 Fundamental Analysis requires having a look at many variables and even multiple currency pairs simultaneously to form the Big Picture which can allow a trader to make a better and more accurate prediction model on market price movement.

-There is no real stability when it comes to the forex market, making it one of the most volatile and dynamic financial markets.
-Because of this high volatility, it is wise for traders and investors to have safe currencies to return to when trading trending currency pairs goes the wrong way.
-Such “safe” and strong currencies are the US dollar, the Swiss franc and the Japanese Yen since their respective economies are considered the safest in the world.
+Firstly, there is no real stability when it comes to the forex market, making it one of the most volatile and dynamic financial markets.
+Secondly, because of this high volatility, it is wise for traders and investors to have safe currencies to return to when trading trending currency pairs goes the wrong way.
+Finally, “Safe” and strong currencies are the US dollar, the Swiss franc and the Japanese Yen since their respective economies are considered the safest in the world.

 News & Events

 Currency pair prices can move rapidly either up or down a bit before and after important events and news announcements.
-News have the power to rock the market by increasing and decreasing volatility.
-Traders who closely follow the news and place trades based on them are called News Traders and usually their trading style is short-term trading.
-Decisions must be taken rapidly when News Trading.
-Therefore, it is considered a bit more demanding and carries significant risk with a high probability of slippage.
+News has the power to rock the market by increasing and decreasing volatility.
+Traders who closely follow the news and place trades based on them are called News Traders and usually, their trading style is short-term trading.

 News Outlets for Traders